-- Simplified Procedure Valuation (SPV) should be selected for the use of the following Additional Procedure Codes: - E01 imports of fresh fruit and vegetables with the customs value and duty calculated using a Simplified Procedure Value (SPV) when the EU SPV rate detailed on GOV.UK applies, or - 1SV imports of fresh fruit and vegetables with the customs value and duty calculated using a Simplified Procedure Value (SPV) when UK SPV rate applies as detailed in Additional Procedure Code 1-Series (Appendix 2B) on GOV.UK - Simplified Import Valuation (SIV) should be selected for the use of following Additional Procedure Code: - E02 imports of fresh fruit and vegetables with the customs value and duty calculated using a Standard Import Value (SIV) listed in Annex VII, Part A to Commission Delegated Regulation 2017/891 and the Official Journals of the EU(OJEU)
+- Simplified Procedure Valuation (SPV) should be selected for the use of the following Additional Procedure Codes: - E01 imports of fresh fruit and vegetables with the customs value and duty calculated using a Simplified Procedure Value (SPV) when the EU SPV rate as detailed in Additional Procedure Code E-Series (Appendix 2A) on GOV.UK applies, or - 1SV imports of fresh fruit and vegetables with the customs value and duty calculated using a Simplified Procedure Value (SPV) when UK SPV rate applies as detailed in Additional Procedure Code 1-Series (Appendix 2B) on GOV.UK - Simplified Import Valuation (SIV) should be selected for the use of following Additional Procedure Code: - E02 imports of fresh fruit and vegetables with the customs value and duty calculated using a Standard Import Value (SIV) listed in Annex VII, Part A to Commission Delegated Regulation 2017/891 and the Official Journals of the EU(OJEU)

-Details for the use of E02 can be found on GOVUK
+Details for the use of E02 can be found in Additional Procedure Code E-Series (Appendix 2A) on GOV.UK.

-For further information on SPV and SIV visit GOV.UK.
+For further information on SPV and SIV visit Working out the customs value of your imported goods on GOV.UK.